-Drive Electric Virginia (DEVA) Chapters are grass-root, regional collections of EV owners, EV enthusiasts, and the EV curious.
-The mission of these chapters is to educate and share the benefits of making the choice to transition to an Electric Vehicle.
-If we are to successfully electrify Virginia, we must empower and assist EV chapters in carrying out their mission.
+Drive Electric Virginia Chapters are grassroots, regional organizations of EV owners and EV enthusiasts.
+The mission of these chapters is to educate and share the benefits of making the transition to an EV.
 We encourage you to check out your local chapter and contact their leadership about joining!

 If your region doesn’t have a chapter and you’d like to start one, reach out to us!